Paris Theatre Musee des Capucines

 In fact, Jean-Francois Costa was an avid art collector, but he also amassed a large and unique collection of antiques related to the perfume industry, which was why a first museum in Grasse was opened.
 And as a tribute to 18th century arts within the museum in Grasse there are also paintings dedicated to the artist Fragonard, which is second only to The Louvre museum in Paris.

-Yet as time went on, the Fragonard company continued to expand and Paris has always been known as the perfume capital of the world with a rich history of fragrances that dates back to the royal courts at the Chateau de Versailles castle, so what better place to open another museum and a boutique.
+Yet as time went on, the Fragonard fragrance company continued to expand and Paris has always been known as the perfume capital of the world with a rich history of fragrances that dates back to the royal courts at the Chateau de Versailles castle, so what better place to open another museum and a boutique.

-About Le Theatre Musee des Capucines Museum in Paris
+About the Paris Theatre Musee des Capucines

 Fragonard now have the largest unique collection of its kind in the world and will be able to offer you a complete exploration of the history of fragrances and the world of perfumes that dates back around 3000 years.